Quasi-Periodic Solutions For Nonlinear Klein-Gordon Equations

+We could regularize the problem, using a convolution potential which only acts on the scales (ii).
+However, since the main novelty of the paper is the analysis of small scales, for simplicity, we took the $\Cal M$ in ($\flat$) instead, which is smoothing also for large scales (iii).
+Fast polynomial decay suffices, but the exponential decay in ($\flat$) does facilitate the expositions in sects. ~5.6 and 6. \subheading{1.3 Some background} Quasi-periodic solutions have been previously constructed in one dimension with positive mass $m$.
+In that case, the linear Klein-Gordon equation:

-gives rise to an eigenvalue set $\{\sqrt {j^2+m}, j\in\Bbb Z \}$ close to the set of integers, see \cite{B2, P} and \cite{CY, K1, Way} in a related context.
-For almost all $m$, this set is linearly independent over the integers.
-This property does not have higher dimensional analogues and seems to have been a serious obstacle.
+gives rise to an eigenvalue set $\{\sqrt {j^2+m}, j\in\Bbb Z \}$ close to the set of integers, see \cite{B2}\cite{P}, and in a related context \cite{CY}\cite{K1}\cite{Way}.
+For almost all $m$, this set is rationally independent.
+This property does not have higher dimensional analogues and is a serious obstacle.
 (In the special time periodic case, solutions have been constructed in higher dimensions in \cite{B1}.)
-For a variant of NLKG with Fourier multipliers acting as parameters, cf. \cite{B4}.
-The Fourier multipliers act as parameters, in order to avoid the resonances and to make the problem more ``elliptic".
-The latter aspect is new, due to the infinite dimensional phase space, and specific to hyperbolic partial differential equations such as NLKG.

-To insert into a more general context, it is known, cf. \cite {G} for example, that the spectrum of an elliptic first-order operator on a generic compact manifold is {\it dense}.
-Since the spectrum of the wave operator $D$ in (1.8) on the flat torus is the set

-which becomes dense in $d\geq 2$, it can serve as a model example of the generic case.
+For NLKG with a multiplicative, non-constant potential, see \cite{BeBo}.
+For quasi-periodic solutions to NLS, see \cite{W2} \cite{PP}, see also the related works \cite{B3,~4}\cite{EK}; for parameter dependent nonlinear beam equations, see \cite{GY}\cite{EGK}. \subheading {1.4 Comparison of NLKG with NLS } The NLKG in (1.1) gives rise to an infinite dimensional dynamical system.
+Studying such a system usually requires certain separation property in order to approximate it by ``direct sums" of finite dimensional systems.
+In fact, {\it separation} on the characteristic is indispensable to the existence of KAM-type solutions for nonlinear PDEs -- without it, there could be Arnold diffusion like scenario, cf. \cite{CKSTT} for related finite time results for NLS.
+Furthermore, this separation property is used to {\it extract parameters} from the nonlinear term for later analysis.